Château d'Armailhac

 Couldn't load pickup availability

-Aromas of black cherry, blackberry and blackcurrant, followed by menthol notes, blond tobacco and cedar.
+Aromas of black cherry, blackberry and blackcurrant, followed by notes of mint, blond tobacco and cedar.

-Fruity and juicy entry on the palate, nice balance, racy and well supported by grainy tannins, culminating in a long fruity finish.
+Fruity and juicy on the palate, beautifully balanced, racy and well supported by grainy tannins, culminating in a long, fruity finish.

-Crusted beef fillet, lamb baron, flambéed guinea fowl, porcini mushrooms or truffles, Cantal, Saint-Nectaire.
+Wellington fillet, lamb rack, flambéed guinea fowl, porcini mushrooms or truffles, Cantal, Saint-Nectaire.

 Château d'Armailhac is located in the northern part of Pauillac and has 70 ha of vines.
 Its terroir of light and deep gravel has a partly clay-limestone subsoil.